Our operations are overseen by our Executive Committee, supported by our key governance committees:

 UK Modern Slavery

-How we apply the Act within our business through policy and practice, is noted within our current statement, which can be found here.
+How we apply the Act within our business through policy and practice, is noted within our 2022 Modern Slavery statement..

 We pay the appropriate taxes in the countries in which we operate.
-Our statutory obligations within the UK are covered here.
+Our statutory obligations within the UK are covered in our 2022 statement.

 Gender Pay Gap